Find out more about our videos and the filmmaking process!

 More photos from filming

-- Bird Box Video Shoot - Andy with the ladder
+- Bird Box Video Shoot - Luke films the positioning of the new box

 Some snapshots from our first 'how to' video film shoot.
 On this video we show how to make a nest box and discuss positioning.